 Black Box Warning

-The most important caution a medicine can have is an FDA black box warning.
+The most severe warning a medicine can have is a FDA black box warning.
 If there are any major or life-threatening dangers linked with the use of the drug, the government frequently demands pharmaceutical companies place a strong warning on the drug’s label and patient instruction sheets.